 Students who have taken high school Spanish and native Spanish speakers will be evaluated for Spanish language placement using CAPE's Spanish Placement Test which will determine the appropriate course level for registration.
 For those placing at an advanced level, credit for the lower-level courses may be earned by successfully completing Wilmington College's Spanish proficiency exams which must be taken prior to beginning a second year of study in Spanish (see "Proficiency Examinations").
-Students may elect to substitute higher level Spanish courses for some or all of the lowerlevel courses they are not required to take due to Spanish placement.
+Students may elect to substitute higher level Spanish courses for some or all of the lower-level courses they are not required to take due to Spanish placement.
 The total hour requirements, 32 for the major and 24 for the minor, remain the same.

-Spanish Major Degree Type Major
+Spanish Major Degree Type

-ltem # Title Credits

-SP130G ELEMENTARY SPANISH I 4.0

-SP131G ELEMENTARY SPANISH II 4.0

 Item # Title Credits

+SP130G ELEMENTARY SPANISH I 4

+SP131G ELEMENTARY SPANISH II 4

+Item # Title Credits

-SP230G LEONES Y TIGRES Y 2.0
+SP230G LEONES Y TIGRES Y OSOSOH MY!
+2

-OSOSOH MY!

-SP232G THE CARTOON NETWORK 2.0
+SP232G THE CARTOON NETWORK 2

-ltem # Title Credits

-SP235G WHO AM I THIS TIME?
-2.0

-ROLE-PLAYS IN SPANISH

-SP237G SEXO, DROGAS Y ROCK Y 2.0

-ROLL: EL MUNDO
+Item # Title Credits SP235G WHO AM I THIS TIME?
+ROLE-PLAYS IN SPANISH 2 SP237G SEXO, DROGAS Y ROCK Y ROLL: EL MUNDO 2 CONTEMPORANEO

-CONTEMPORANEO